Pop quiz! Which of these 3 people is likely to get you the most sales?

 Yikes.
 Then consider: a lot of welcome emails look terrifyingly close to this.

 When you do it well, a welcome email series is your best opportunity to say hello and turn leads into customers.

-If you’re only sending blog posts to people who join your email list…you’re missing a huge opportunity with your email strategy.
+If you’re only sending blog posts to people who join your email list.
+In that case, you’re missing a huge opportunity with your email strategy.

-Even if you don’t sell something at the first opportunity, the open rates and click-through rates of your welcome email are going to be the highest you get on any email campaign.
+Even if you don’t sell something at the first opportunity, the open rates and click-through rates of your welcome email will be the highest you get on any email campaign.

-Here’s an example from one of my welcome emails.
+Here’s an example from 1 of my welcome emails.

 Whatever you want people to do—whatever action you want them to take—it will be easiest to get from them during your welcome email series.

 Does your goal have to be just selling?
 What if you want to do something else?
 What if people aren’t trying to buy right away?